 Fillings, which are materials used to fill cavities in the teeth, and crowns, which slip over and cover the tops of damaged teeth, sometimes loosen and fall out.
-This is rarely an emergency, but it can be painful because the exposed tooth tissue is often sensitive to pressure, air or hot and cold temperatures.
+This is rarely a true dental emergency, but it can be painful because the exposed tooth tissue is often sensitive to pressure, air or hot and cold temperatures.

-You may be eating, or biting on something hard when you discover that a filling or a crown has become lose or fallen out.
+You may be eating, or biting on something hard when you discover that a filling or a crown has become loose or fallen out.
 You may feel the lost filling or crown in your mouth.

-If it’s a crown, put it in a safe place and make an appointment to see your dentist as soon as you can.
+If it’s a crown, put it in a safe place and make an appointment to see Dr. Gupta as soon as you can.
 You don’t want to wait too long because the tooth will be weak and could be damaged more if it is not protected by the crown.
 Also, when a crown is missing for a long time, your teeth may move.
 If this happens your crown may no longer fit.

 – If you can reach the sensitive area, apply a little clove oil with a cotton swab.
 It works well to dull tooth pain.
 Clove oil is available in most pharmacies.

 – If you have the crown, you may be able to slip it back over the tooth.
 Before you do that, it’s important to clean the inside of the crown as best you can.
 To hold it in place temporarily, coat the inner surface of the crown with tooth “cement,” which you can buy in the dental section of your pharmacy.
 There are several temporary cements available.
 Some need to be mixed; others come ready to use.
 You also can use denture adhesive or even petroleum jelly if nothing else is available.